Pedestrian

 • 15 min

-The attractive power of the lake is amazing and inexplicable.
-You can admire and admire them!
-And even a little envious of the Rostov residents living on Suspicion - the lake is always next to them.
+The lake's attractive power is amazing and inexplicable.
+They can be admired and admired!
+And it's even a little bit envious of the Rostovites who live on the lake - the lake is always close to them.

 • Ярославская обл., Ростовский р-н., г. Ростов, ул. Подозерка